What to do when feeling lonely: 11 helpful tips

 Have you ever been in a crowded room and still felt lonely?
 The truth is, you can feel lonely anywhere, anytime – no matter how many people are physically around you.
-But if you’re sick of feeling solo and are keen to get connected, we’ve put together a guide to help make that happen.
+But if you’re sick of feeling isolated and are keen to get connected, we’ve put together a guide to help make that happen.

-1. Start with small talk
+1. Start with small talk to shake off the lonely feelings

-Small talk gets a bad wrap, but it’s actually a big part of helping break the ice.
+Small talk gets a bad rap, but it’s actually a big part of helping break the ice.
 Try just asking the check-out person at the supermarket how their day’s going, or by sending a text to a friend.
 Yep, it might feel super awkward at first, but these small interactions can help you feel more comfortable in social situations.

 2. Hang out with like-minded people

 What are you into – video games, music, books?
 Joining a club is an awesome way to meet and connect with like-minded people.
+Check out your school, university or local community centre to see if they run any groups you might vibe on.

 Another option is Meetup.
 It brings together people who enjoy similar things or activities, whether that be fitness, photography, tech or, well … pretty much anything.
 And it’s free!

+Okay, so exercise is great for keeping you well and less stressed, but have you thought about it as a way to meet new people?
 If you’re not already a footy legend or fiend on the basketball court, that’s totally fine.
 There are lots of exercise groups and ‘social’ sports leagues which are aimed at beginners.

 You may not be able to join an exercise or sports group at the moment, but you could start researching by doing a Google search or sending the organiser an email.
+If there are people in your life you want to get to know better, going for a walk or run with someone can be a great no-pressure way to connect.

-4. Jump online
+4. Jump online if you’re feeling isolated

 Whether you’re playing someone in your favourite game, or simply connecting in forums with like-minded people, chatting online is a great way to battle loneliness.
 You can take the leap from the comfort of your own computer while working on the skills that will help you feel less lonely in the long run.